polymage-labs/mlirx/benchmark/README.md

 ### Command-line flags

 **-hopt**: Customized matmul optimization sequence (based on the BLIS schedule)
-       where you can enable the following opts incrementally.
+           where the following opts can be enabled incrementally.

 **-hopt-vect**: Enable auto-vectorization.